warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 A roll up combines daily backups into weekly, rolled up databases.
 These roll up databases combine the daily deltas into a coarser time slice.
 Weekly databases roll up into monthly databases, and monthly databases roll up into yearly databases.
 You manage roll up frequencies and settings via the Backup Task.

-To conserve space when databases have been rolled up, you can remove the input databases you use during roll up.
-You can configure the time period when to remove these databases.
-You can optimize data retention, with a high level of granularity against the cost of storage, by configuring the time to remove input databases.

 You can request the following intervals for roll ups:
 - Daily - Combine daily checkpoints into a weekly checkpoint.
 - Weekly - Combine weekly checkpoints into a monthly checkpoint.